SIMEXP/tutorials/ssh_connection/Connect_with_ssh.md

 3. You can check the file `~/.ssh/authorized_keys`, the file should match your public key (.pub)

-Current available servers for UNF:
+## Available servers for UNF:
 - stark,
 - magma
 - thuya

-Servers in the processing room are :
+## Available servers in the processing room are :
 - thuya
 - pin
 - sapin

-You can also have a look on some example files for a public key, private key, and authorized keys.